 Not only was that stressful, but trying to sync all the paperwork, deadlines and solicitors as well as a moving day for everyone and as you can imagine – nightmare!
 There were always delays or someone missing a piece of paperwork.
 The fear of someone pulling out or something falling through was always high.
 I can now see why using chain-free cash property buyers is appealing!

 Finally we moved house and that event in itself is pretty pressured to say the least!
-The mortgage money was all being transferred and sorted by the solicitors on the morning we had to move and we eagerly awaited a call to say everything was fine and to go ahead and move out.
+The mortgage money was all being transferred and sorted by the online conveyancing solicitors on the morning we had to move and we eagerly awaited a call to say everything was fine and to go ahead and move out.
 We waited with a packed van for the call…

 Once we had the call we were able to go and collect the keys to the new property as it was now legally ours and the previous owners had to vacate.
 Buying a home within a chain was not as simple as when I rented and I knew from the moment of putting down a holding fee the property was mine to move in to.
 At any moment something could have gone wrong and the whole chain collapse.